What does end of financial year mean?

 Talk to your accountant

-Prepare documents
+Check documents

-- a copy of your bookkeeping software reports
+- a copy of bookkeeping software reports

-- a list of any government grants or payments such as COVID-19 support payments
+- a list of any government grants or payments

-- details of any vehicles owned by your company, including log books where applicable
+- details of any vehicles owned by your company, including logbooks where applicable

 - a list of your insurance policies and cover details